ProgrammerRhythm/Eshikah/README.md

 This project is licensed under the MIT License.

 ## Support
-If you have any questions or issues, please contact us at info@eshikha.tech
+If you have any questions or issues, please contact us at learn.eshikha@gmail.com

 Start boosting your skills today with Eshikha!